šŸ“š Goodbye BookWyrm, Hello Bookmory

 The timer function of Bookmory that takes up the entire screen, and at the bottom shows the book I am reading along with some buttons to add a note

-Even if I always have my phone on me when reading, Bookmory has a neat trick up its sleeve: the timer.
-With a quick tap I can start the full-screen timer that is a big motivator for me to put my phone down and get to reading.
+But luckily, even if I always have my phone on me when reading, Bookmory has a neat trick up its sleeve: the timer.
+With a quick tap I can start the full-screen timer, which is a big motivator for me to not look at my phone.

 I’ve been on a pomodoro kick lately so I love the idea of recording my reading sessions using this app.
 I’ve set a goal of 50 minutes of reading per day (25min for a Japanese book and 25min for something in English).
 It’s a surprisingly good way to get me to stop doomscrolling, put my phone down, and pick up a book instead.